 “From the crane, we learn grace and self control”.
-This, the second of the styles of the Shaolin kung fu, traces its ancestry back to the time of Dr. Hua T’o during the Han dynasty.
+Black Crane Kung Fu is the second of the styles of Shaolin kung fu, it traces its ancestry back to the time of Dr. Hua T’o during the Han dynasty.
 This physician developed a series of exercises for improving health by imitating animal motions, among which was a bird.

 Shaolin black crane kung fu, as it has evolved today, constitutes the hand sets of the Shaolin crane.
 As such, it provides a short range style of boxing useful to tall boxers.
 Its complement was to include throws and locks but delete intricate forms so that it could be studied by the general populace or military personnel.

 Legend has it that an old man was watching a battle between an ape and a crane one day and marveled at the bird’s ability to evade the ape and still connect with telling blows of its own.
 He meditated daily on this conflict and one day, when attacked by bandits, defeated them by using the moves of the crane.
 Thus was a new system born.

 History tells us that the movements were a collation of the ancient bird style, some tiger and the motion of snake.
 Because the exercises were intended to teach character and spirit, the style inherited the stork stance long before white crane kung fu itself was introduced into China.

 Refined movements called ch’in na (capture holds) were taught to civil police during the 1600s.
 Near the end of the Ming dynasty (A.D.
 1368-1644), Ch’en Yuan-ping traveled to Japan to teach ch’in na, thus creating a basis for jiujitsu.
 These movements are still practiced today even though they have no organized forms.